Prunoideae/MitoFlex/README.md

 ## 6.1 "Killed" or showing not enough memory, or something like that

 Your machine is running out of memory, please add more.
+This is not a code bug or something, it's necessary for MitoFlex to use some memory, to assemble from GBs of reads, or picking up candidate from millions of contigs.

 ## 6.2 Mitogenome sequences not found in `findmitoscaf`, or not outputting enough sequences in assembly